 The above graph shows a drop in heat rate across all loads, indicating an average improvement of 2.44%.
-It is important to note here that no capital investment or mechanical/operational changes to the boiler were required to achieve this remarkable improvement.
+It is important to note here that, as with all users of CoMate Ash Modifier, no capital investment or mechanical/operational changes to the boiler were required to achieve this remarkable improvement.

 As is typical with most power boilers, stack temperature is a great indicator for how well the boiler is performing.
 As the load on the boiler was increased, the relative rise in lost heat through the stack was dramatically reduced thanks to CoMate®.